twilight-project/forkscanner/spec/spec.md

 - Ensure that the pk script for both output transaction lists is the same, this indicates that the transaction is RBF.

 ## DB SCHEMA

+This is a offline tool, your data stays locally and is not send to any server!
+Feedback & Bug Reports